Frequently Asked Questions

 What should I expect during my first session?

-After we’ve had a brief phone consultation to ensure we will work well together, you’ll receive all necessary paperwork and policies via a secure email link.
-I will ask you to complete these forms before our first teletherapy session.
-The first few sessions will primarily focus on getting to know one another, learning more about what brings you in, and developing goals for our work together.
+After our phone consultation to make sure we’re a good fit, I’ll send you the necessary paperwork and policies via a secure email link.
+Please complete these forms before our first session.
+During the first few sessions, we’ll focus on getting to know each other, exploring what brought you to therapy, and setting goals for our work together.

 How does confidentiality work?